 - To encourage the relevant governments and licensing authorities to adopt and implement mutual mobility procedures consistent with the standards and practices recommended by the signatories to such agreements as may be established by and through the EMF

 - To identify and encourage the implementation of best practice for the preparation and assessment of engineers intending to practice at the professional level

 - To continue mutual monitoring and information exchange by whatever means are considered most appropriate.
-These include (a) regular communication and sharing of information concerning assessment procedures, criteria, systems, manuals, publications and lists of recognized practitioners; (b) invitations to observe the operation of the procedures of other participants; and (c) invitations to observe meetings of any boards and/or commissions responsible for implementing key aspects of these procedures, and relevant meetings of the governing bodies of the participants.
+These include (a) regular communication and sharing of information concerning assessment procedures, criteria, systems, manuals, publications and lists of recognized practitioners; (b) invitations to observe the operation of the proceedings of other participants; and (c) invitations to attend and observe meetings of any boards and/or commissions responsible for implementing key aspects of these procedures, and relevant sessions of the governing bodies of the participants.